 By the end of your first week, aim to have completed a full client file — data entry, planning review, and a polished Guide delivered to a real client.

-If you get stuck at any point, reach out through the chat widget in the bottom-right corner of the app.
+If you get stuck at any point, reach out through the chat widget in the bottom-right corner of the app, or use the Schedule onboarding call button on your setup checklist.
 We're here to help.